storj/drpc/drpcmanager/README.md

 ```go
 func (m *Manager) Closed() <-chan struct{}
 ```
-Closed returns a channel that is closed once the manager is closed
+Closed returns a channel that is closed once the manager is closed.

 #### func (*Manager) NewClientStream